 To start with, the therapist will help you learn how to deal with memories when they pop up so that you can bring your focus back to the here and now.
 You will also learn how to help yourself to relax and feel safe.
 When you are ready, therapy moves on to ‘processing’.
 This involves thinking about the upsetting events and noticing any feelings, bodily sensations and unhelpful thoughts.
 You will also be asked to come up with a more helpful way to think about the situation.
-The therapist will ask you to look at their finger and follow it back and forth for a short time.
+The therapist will ask you to look at their finger or maybe a light on a bar, and follow it back and forth for a short time.
 After a few seconds of eye movements, the therapist will stop and ask you to feedback any changes.
 Typically you will notice a change in the image, thoughts, feelings, or physical sensations and the therapist will ask you to hold this in mind during another ‘set’ of eye-movements.

 Occasionally, you might find that nothing changes during a set.
 In this instance the therapist might ask some brief questions to get things moving again, but talking is typically limited and once processing re-starts it is best to let the natural healing process do its job.

 When upsetting experiences and feelings are being worked with, it is very important that you feel safe and in control at all times.
 You always have the option to stop although it is usually best to try to work through distressing material to allow it to process.
 The therapist can use a range of techniques to help with this.
 Processing continues until the memory is no longer upsetting.
 At this point the new, accurate view of the situation is installed using eye-movements until it ‘feels’ true.

 Finally, it is often helpful to work on the here-and-now situations which have caused you to feel distressed, which you may have avoided.
 The therapist will help you to install a ‘future template’ to take into the situation; For example, someone who has avoided driving following an accident might wish to develop an image of driving whilst calm, coping well with hazards.